pelletierkevin/go_microservice_elasticsearch/README.md

 # The project

 The project is a microservice written in Golang exposing gRPC endpoints.
 Those endpoints allow a client program to retrieve informations about an Elasticsearch cluster like health, status and its indices.
 The global implementation is wrapped around a Docker container.
-The docker image can be found in Docker hub here : https://hub.docker.com/repository/docker/kevinplltr/elastic-health.
+The docker image can be found in Docker hub here: https://hub.docker.com/repository/docker/kevinplltr/elastic-health.
 Additionally, the project can be used in a Kubernetes/Openshift environment, as it provides a usable Helm chart running this docker image.

 ![alt text](https://github.com/pelletierkevin/go_microservice_elasticsearch/blob/main/client_usage_example.gif?raw=true)